 In 2008 Steve was awarded a Fellowship by the European Distance and E-learning Network (EDEN), in 2011 he was elected to serve as a member of the Steering group of EDEN’s Network of Academics and Professionals (NAP), and in 2014 was elected as the chair.
-Between 2008-2013 he also served as chair of the influential worldwide research group IFIP Technical Committee Working Group 3.6 (distance education) and is author of several books including The Digital Classroom (Routledge: 2008) and Connected Minds, Emerging Cultures (Information Age: 2009).
-His next book, Learning with ‘e’s will be published by Crown House in February 2015.
-He lives in Plymouth, on the South West coast of England.
+Between 2008-2013 he also served as chair of the influential worldwide research group IFIP Technical Committee Working Group 3.6 (distance education), and in 2015 he was appointed a Fellow of the Royal Society of Arts.
+He is the author of several books including The Digital Classroom (Routledge: 2008) and Connected Minds, Emerging Cultures (Information Age: 2009).
+His most recent book, Learning with ‘e’s was published by Crown House in February 2015.
+He lives with his family in Plymouth, on the South West coast of England.

 - Steve’s Twitter account